Danilo Petrucci: Ducati Team (2019–2020)

 In 2019, Petrucci moved to the Ducati factory team to pair with Andrea Dovizioso.
 He finished in third place at Le Mans.
 He achieved his first victory in MotoGP in the following race at Mugello.
 He finished in third place at Catalunya.
-He ended the season in 6th place with 176 points.
+He ended the season in sixth place with 176 points.

 In 2020, Petrucci remained with the same team.
 He won at Le Mans in wet race conditions after being in the lead from start to finish.
 He ended the season in twelfth place with 78 points.

 Tech3 KTM Factory Racing (2021)

 For the 2021 season, Petrucci was signed by the KTM satellite team Tech3.
-He had a best result of 5th place throughout the season and finished 21st in the standings with 37 points.
-At the Styrian GP in August news broke that he had lost his ride and would be exiting MotoGP at the end of the season.
+He had a best result of fifth place throughout the season and finished 21st in the standings with 37 points.
+At the Styrian GP in August, news broke that he had lost his ride and would be exiting MotoGP at the end of the season.

 Team Suzuki Ecstar (2022)

 On 26 September 2022, it was announced that Petrucci would replace the injured Joan Mir for the Thailand Grand Prix in Buriram, after the US Superbike season had ended.
-Petrucci finished in position 20, in front of one regular rider and one replacement, and later confirmed he had no team arrangements for 2023.
+Petrucci finished in 20th, in front of one regular rider and one replacement, and later confirmed he had no team arrangements for 2023.